-The implementation is built on top of asyncio, a newly added part of the python standard library.
-For more details on asyncio, how it can be used with PYNQ see the asyncio section of this documentation.
+For more details on asyncio, how it can be used with PYNQ see the PYNQ and Asyncio section.

 2.6.4 PYNQ MicroBlaze Subsystem

 The PYNQ MicroBlaze subsystem gives flexibility to support a wide range of hardware peripherals from Python.
 The PYNQ MicroBlaze is intended as an offload processor, and can deal with the low level communication protocols and data processing and provides data from a sensor that can be accessed from Python.
 The subsystem is deterministic, and is suitable for real-time control.